stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 Once the PR is merged; the dynamic test environment is automatically deleted and the manifests are pushed to first permanent application environment dev.

-## Other Environments
+## 2. Other Environments

 Other than CI/CD environment there are applications environments like *qa,staging,pre-prod,prod etc*.
 Other environments are promoted manually by creating a PR to the gitops repo to bump image version in helm values for controlled environment promotion.

-## Application promotion in other environment
+## Application promotion

-To promote application from one environment to another, you will need to bump image and chart version of environment. you can do so by picking these versions from previous environment.
+To promote application from one environment to another, you will need to bump image and chart version of environment.
+You can do so by picking these versions from previous environment.

 ### Promote chart version